Wasserstein Distributionally Robust Regret Optimization: DRRO for the Univariate Newsvendor Problem

+This material is based upon work supported by the Air Force Office of Scientific Research under award number FA9550-20-1-0397, and by the National Science Foundation under Grant Nos.
+2118199 and 2229012.

+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

-\subsection{DRRO for the Univariate Newsvendor Problem}
+\section{DRRO for the Univariate Newsvendor Problem}

-In this section we prove the piecewise concavity of the function $h(\beta; \theta)$ and describe in detail the algorithm for computing the DRRO optimal order quantity in the univariate newsvendor problem that was mentioned in Section \ref{sec:motivation}.
+In this section we prove the piecewise concavity of the function $h(\beta; \theta)$ and describe in detail the algorithm for computing the DRRO optimal order quantity in the univariate newsvendor problem.

-\subsubsection{\texorpdfstring{Reformulations of $h(\beta; \theta)$ as Finite Convex Programs}{Reformulations of h(beta; theta) as Finite Convex Programs}}
+\subsection{\texorpdfstring{Reformulations of $h(\beta; \theta)$ as Finite Convex Programs}{Reformulations of h(beta; theta) as Finite Convex Programs}}

 We start by describing a reformulation of $h(\beta; \theta)$ from \eqref{eq:g_def} as the solution of a finite-dimensional convex optimization problem.
-This representation corresponds to Theorem 9 in \cite{kuhn_wasserstein_2024} which we also made use of in Section \ref{sec:algorithms}.
-In the following we assume w.l.o.g. that $\hat\xi_1\leq \hat\xi_2\leq \ldots\leq \hat\xi_N$.
+This representation corresponds to Theorem~9 in \cite{kuhn_wasserstein_2024}, which we also used in Section~\ref{sec:algorithms}.
+We begin with the case $\beta\leq \theta$ where